tal-z/TicTacToe/README.md

 >   5. The game can handle incorrect input.
 >   6. The UI is convenient.
 >   7. The code uses modern language features and libraries.

+Note: On April 28, I used this repo to test out git integration with my IDE.